Visit the Neues Museum and See the Bust of Nefertiti in Berlin

 Nofretete in the Neues Museum in Berlin

-The Neues Museum on Museum Island in Berlin is one of the top museums in Germany and with the bust of Nefertiti for many the main reason to visit.
-She made the museum so popular that time-slot tickets are required to visit the Neues Museum.
+The Neues Museum on Museum Island in Berlin is one of the top museums in Germany, with the bust of Nefertiti for many the main reason to visit.

 Neues Museum means New Museum.
 The name simply confirms that the museum building was built after the adjacent Altes Museum.
-The Neues Museum was originally finished in 1855 but heavily damaged during the Second World War.
+The Neues Museum, originally finished in 1855, was heavily damaged during the Second World War.
 War damage mostly left the building unused until the late 20th century.
-A full restoration that purposely left much of the war damage still visible was only completed in 2009.
+A full restoration that deliberately left much of the war damage visible was completed only in 2009.

 Somewhat ironically, the Neues Museum has the oldest items on display from the following collections of the Berlin State Museums:

-• Museum for Prehistory and Early History (Museum fĂĽr Vor- und FrĂĽhgeschichte) covers six millennia of archaeological finds mostly in Europe and the Near East from the Stone Age to the Middle Ages.
+• The Museum for Prehistory and Early History (Museum für Vor- und Frühgeschichte) covers six millennia of archaeological finds, mostly from Europe and the Near East, from the Stone Age to the early Middle Ages.

-• A few items from the Classical Antiquities Collection (Antikensammlung) are displayed but most of this collection is in the Altes and Pergamon Museum.
+• A few items from the Classical Antiquities Collection (Antikensammlung), but most items from this vast collection are displayed in the Altes and Pergamon Museums.

 Golden Hat in the Neues Museum

-• Treasure from the Rhine – Roman art found in the Rhine River including the Xantener Knabe statue.
+• Treasure from the Rhine — Roman art found in the Rhine River, including the Xantener Knabe statue.
+(Room 201)

-TIP: The Neues Museum is too big to see everything in a single visit.
-Furthermore, it covers a fairly wide spectrum of themes making it sensible to focus on specific areas or top sights on a first visit.
-Many visitors only go to see Nofretete leaving many of the other halls pleasantly quiet.
+The Neues Museum is too big to see everything in a single visit.
+Furthermore, it covers a fairly wide spectrum of themes, making it sensible to focus on specific areas or top items on a first visit.

 The Egyptian Museum and Papyrus Collection in Berlin